-Analysis | Data about the Capitol rioters serves another blow to the White working-class Trump supporter narrative
+Analysis | Data about the Capitol rioters serves another blow to the White, working-class Trump-supporter narrative

 - More than 60 percent (62 percent) of White working-class Americans believe the growing number of newcomers from other countries threatens American culture.

 The narrative that the former president was primarily popular with White low-income voters who were anxious about their economic position in an increasingly globalized economy was true but always incomplete, as the final chapter of his presidency shows.
-The most recent attempt by Trump supporters to keep the former president in office largely included White culturally anxious professionals from urban areas, according to the study.
+The most recent attempt by Trump supporters to keep the president in office largely included White culturally anxious professionals from urban areas, according to the study.

 This pattern isn’t unfamiliar in history.
 During the civil rights movement, the White Citizens Council, the Ku Klux Klan and other self-identified white supremacist groups often consisted of people who were members of the professional classes of their respective communities.

 Pape told The Fix that 20 researchers systematically and thoroughly scrubbed media sources to discover the occupation data of those arrested.
-And what they discovered is that they were mainly middle-class to upper-middle-class Whites who were fearful that as culture continued to change, so would their status in society.
+What they discovered is that they were mainly middle-class to upper-middle-class Whites who were fearful that as culture continued to change, so would their status in society.

 Trump’s election was also viewed as a response to the election of Barack Obama, America’s first Black president.
 The idea that the most powerful country in the world could be led by a Black man threatened some White Americans’ understanding of American exceptionalism and the superiority of White people.

-Trump’s election following a campaign where he promised to return the country to a previous, idealized time, when the influence and power of White people as a whole was more prevalent than it had been in recent years was attractive to plenty of middle-income and affluent White people in addition to working-class White people.
+Trump’s election following a campaign where he promised to return the country to a previous, idealized time, when the influence and power of White people as a whole was more prevalent than it had been in recent years, was attractive to plenty of middle-income and affluent White people in addition to working-class White people.
 His inability to win the support of a majority of Americans during his reelection bid, combined with his loss being caused by high turnout of people of color — led by Black voters — moved some to rage on the Capitol.
-And they didn’t necessarily come to the nation’s capital from the center of the country.
+They didn’t necessarily come to the nation’s capital from the center of the country.

 Pape wrote about where they came from.